iExecBlockchainComputing/deploy-workerpool/README.md

 On the Worker server, you need to provide the SGX devices (/dev/sgx_enclave and /dev/sgx_provision) and the worker will use them automatically.
 The native SGX drivers are installed by default on Linux Kernel >= 5.11, just check the devices.

-You should also install **some** software from this guide: https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_host_verify_Ubuntu_20.04.md
+You should also install **some** software from this guide (as described below): https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_host_verify_Ubuntu_20.04.md

 Some packages might be needed, if not already installed: